AryaKoureshi/EEG-Sport-Imagery-Analysis/README.md

 - '2' for the end of rest condition.
 - '3' for the start of task condition.
 - '4' for the end of task condition.
-- '5' for the baseline condition.
+- '5' for the start of baseline condition.

-Ensure that the event markers in your dataset match these labels.
+- '6' for the end of baseline condition.

 ## Results